Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Empirical Application: Young Firm Dynamics

-where $\text{R\&D}_{it}$ is given by the ratio of a firm's R\&D employment over its total employment, considering that R\&D employment has more complete observations compared with other innovation intensity gauges.\footnote{I have also explored other measures of firm performance (e.g. the log of revenue) and innovation activities (e.g.\ a binary variable on whether the firm spends any money on R\&D, numbers of intellectual properties--patents, copyrights, or trademarks--owned or licensed by the firm).
-The relative rankings of density forecasts are generally robust across measures. }
+where $\text{R\&D}_{it}$ is given by the ratio of a firm's R\&D employment over its total employment.
+Other setups are discussed in the Appendix.
+An extension to a panel Tobit model as in \citet{tobit2018} could help accommodate firms' endogenous exit choice, which is left for future exploration.

-The panel used for estimation spans from 2004 to 2010 with time dimension $T=6$.\footnote{Note that the estimation sample starts from period 0 (i.e.\ 2004) and ends at period $T$ (i.e.\ 2010) with $T+1=7$ periods in total.} The data for 2011 are reserved for pseudo out-of-sample forecast evaluation.
+The panel used for estimation spans from 2004 ($t=0$) to 2010 ($t=T$) with time dimension $T=6$.
+The data for 2011 ($t=T+1$) are reserved for pseudo-out-of-sample forecast evaluation.
 The sample is constructed as follows.
-First, for any $\left(i,t\right)$ combination where R\&D employment is greater than the total employment, there is an incompatibility issue, so I set $\text{R\&D}_{it}=NA$, which only affects 0.68\% of the observations.
-Then, I only keep firms with long enough observations according to Assumption \ref{assu: (unbalanced)}, which ensures identification in unbalanced panels.
-This results in cross-sectional dimension $N=654$.
-The proportion of missing values are $\left(\#\mbox{missing obs}\right)/\left(NT\right)=6.27\%$ .
-The descriptive statistics for $\log\text{emp}_{it}$ and $\text{R\&D}_{it}$ are summarized in Table \ref{tab:descrip}, and the corresponding histograms are plotted in Figure \ref{fig:descrip}, where both distributions are right skewed and may have more than one peak.
-Therefore, we anticipate that the proposed predictors with nonparametric priors would perform well in this scenario.
+First, for any $\left(i,t\right)$, if firm $i$'s R\&D employment is greater than its total employment, there is an incompatibility issue, and the corresponding $\text{R\&D}_{it}$ is set to NA, which only affects 0.68\% of the observations.
+Then, I only keep firms with long enough observations for identification in unbalanced panels.
+This results in a cross-sectional dimension $N=503$.
+The proportion of missing values is $\left(\#\mbox{missing obs}\right)/\left(NT\right)=9.32\%$.
+Here I consider unbalanced panels with randomly omitted observations (see Appendix), which helps incorporate more individuals into estimation and elicits more information for prediction.
+The descriptive statistics for $\log\text{emp}_{it}$ and $\text{R\&D}_{it}$ are summarized in Table \ref{tab:descrip}, and the corresponding densities are plotted in Figure \ref{fig:descrip} in the Appendix.
+Both distributions are right skewed and may be multimodal, so we expect that the proposed predictors with nonparametric priors could perform well in this example.